kfrancischen/MESH/doc/docs/LuaAPI/baseClass.md

 * Arguments:
     1. layer name: [string], the name of the layer.
 Similarly, the names for layers are unique, and if such name already exists in the simulation, an error message will be printed out.
     2. thickness: [double], the thickness of the new layer in SI unit.
     3. material name: [string], the material that is used as the background of the layer.
-This material should already exist in the simulation, otherwise an error message will be printed out.
+This material should already exist in the simulation (by `AddMaterial`), otherwise an error message will be printed out.

 * Output: None